dalejbarr/aa-powersim/docs/index.md

 ## Workshop plan {-}

 - *Part 1* (9:00-12:00): **Building blocks of simulation**

-  - writing custom functions
-  - data structures
-  - iteration
-  - handling errors and warnings
+  Provides an overview of critical programming skills for Monte Carlo simulation.

-- *Part 2* (14:00-17:00): **Mixed-effects modeling**
+- *Part 2* (14:00-17:00): **Simulating power in linear mixed-effects models**

-  - understanding the data generating process (DGP)
-    - sleepstudy data
-	- data with crossed random effects
+  Conceptual introduction to the data generating process (DGP) behind many models in psycholinguistics, and instructions on how to adapt the script generated in Part 1 to a multilevel context.

 ## Notes on these materials {-}